evolvingstuff/vdw2/content/posts/severe-sepsis-associated-with-very-low-vitamin-d.md

 #### See also VitaminDWiki

-* <a href="/posts/sepsis-is-both-prevented-and-treated-by-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Sepsis is both prevented and treated by Vitamin D - many studies">Sepsis is both prevented and treated by Vitamin D - many studies</a> collection of many studies
+* [Sepsis is both prevented and treated by Vitamin D - many studies](/posts/sepsis-is-both-prevented-and-treated-by-vitamin-d-many-studies) collection of many studies

 * [Getting Vitamin D into your blood and cells](/posts/getting-vitamin-d-into-your-blood-and-cells) which before May 2017 did not include IP injection